 - WCZX MIX 97 (97.3/97.7 FM)

-As always, parents are the best judge of the road conditions in your area on any given day.
+As always, parents are the best judge of the road conditions in your area.
 If you do not feel it is safe for your child to come to school, you may make that decision.